antst/CC2538-ZNP-Coordinator-firmware/README.md

 Alternatively, if you don't have j-link, you can flash via any Raspberry Pi by using OpenOCD.
 Once you do it - write little instruction how and I will add it here :)

-This is minimal required schematics to use CC2538 (for module I use):
+This is minimal required schematics to use CC2538 (pinout for module I use):

 ![alt text](https://github.com/antst/CC2538ZNP/raw/master/60423818-46deb400-9bef-11e9-8f71-8024a5a03d4e.png)